MirjamOdile/defeating-cap-and-trade/README.md

 ## Data

-The data used in this analysis is partially available in the `\Data` folder, specifically all data generated or compiled by the authors.
+The data used in this analysis is partially available in the `/Data` folder, specifically all data generated or compiled by the authors.
 In order to replicate the analysis, this data needs to be complemented with other publicly available datasets.
 Specifically, the following datasets need to be added:

 * Committee assignment data based on the congressional Committees data compiled by Charles Stewart III and Jonathan Woon (MIT) saved into a folder called `Data/StewartWoon`.  <br>
     Available [here](http://web.mit.edu/17.251/www/data_page.html#2).
 Required files: